axboe/fio/HOWTO.rst

-	If set, fio will log Unix timestamps to the log files produced by enabling write_type_log for each log type, instead of the default zero-based timestamps.
+	If set, fio will log Unix timestamps to the log files produced by enabling write_type_log for each log type, instead of the default zero-based timestamps. alternate_epoch will also be set as a Unix timestamp.

 .. option:: log_alternate_epoch=bool

-	If set, fio will log timestamps based on the epoch used by the clock specified in the log_alternate_epoch_clock_id option, to the log files produced by enabling write_type_log for each log type, instead of the default zero-based timestamps.
+	If set, fio will set alternate_epoch based on the clock specified in :option:`alternate_epoch_clock_id`.
+Further, fio will add alternate_epoch to the timestamps in the log files produced by enabling write_type_log for each log type.
+Fio will also report the alternate_epoch in its json output.

+.. option:: record_alternate_epoch=bool

+	If set, fio will set alternate_epoch based on the clock specified in :option:`alternate_epoch_clock_id`, but timestamps in log files produced by enabling write_type_log for each log type will not be affected.
+Fio will report the alternate_epoch in its json output.

-.. option:: log_alternate_epoch_clock_id=int
+.. option:: alternate_epoch_clock_id=int

-	Specifies the clock_id to be used by clock_gettime to obtain the alternate epoch if either log_unix_epoch or log_alternate_epoch are true.
+	Specifies the clock_id to be used by clock_gettime to obtain the alternate epoch if log_unix_epoch, log_alternate_epoch, or record_alternate_epoch are true.
 	Otherwise has no effect.
 Default value is 0, or CLOCK_REALTIME.

 .. option:: block_error_percentiles=bool